yangboz/LotteryPrediction/README.md

 ## Commercial support and training

-Commercial support and training is available from smartkit@msn.com.
+Commercial support and training is available , please mailto z@smartkit.club

 ##